BADGES ISSUED BY TRANSIT COMPANIES BEGINNING WITH THE LETTER “L”

 LINCOLN TRAILS SYSTEM / LINCOLN TRAILWAYS Lincoln Trails System was an interstate company operating in Illinois, Indiana, Ohio, Pennsylvania, Maryland, D.C., New York and Massachusetts.
 The company joined the National Trailways Bus System in 1937 running 510 route miles.
 The 1939 Russell’s Guide shows Lincoln Trailways located at 441 East Ohio Street, Chicago, Illinois, with J. B. Wallace the general manager.
 At that time it served Chicago, Valpraiso and Fort Wayne, Indiana; Lima, Marion, Columbus, Zanesville, Cambridge and Wheeling, Ohio; Pittsburgh, Pennsylvania, Baltimore, Maryland, Washington, D.C., Philadelphia, Pennsylvania, New York and Boston, Massachusetts.
 One source says the company operated until the 1940s.
 It is not listed in the 1940, 1941, 1946 or 1947 MTD.

 LINCOLN TRANSIT COMPANY was in business by 1934 when it had an office located at 203 West 41st St. New York, New York.
 The company operated a commuter bus service from Atlantic City, New Jersey into New York City.
 In 1954 the company was operating 23 buses.
 It was still in business in February 1975 when a driver’s strike affected 4,000 daily commuters.
-There are two known badges: the oldest has single threaded post, is made of nickel and measures 2″; the second badge has a single threaded post and dates from the late 1960s-early 1970s.
+There are two known badges: the oldest has single threaded post, is made of nickel and measures 2″; the second badge has two threaded posts, measures 2⅜” x 2 ⅝” and dates from the late 1960s-early 1970s.

 LINCOLNTON BUS COMPANY was operated by J.R.
 Lewis out of Asheville, North Carolina, in the 1940s.
 It ran between Gastonia and Lincolnton.